-When applying for overseas teaching positions, there are many aspects of the job search that you need to consider that don’t apply to a regular job search.
+When applying for overseas teaching positions, you need to consider many aspects of the job search that don’t apply to a regular job search.

 Preparing to secure an international teaching position will take patience and using effective job search steps.

-Aside from teaching experience and credentials below are important details to keep in mind when looking for an overseas teaching position.
+Besides teaching experience and credentials, below are important details to keep in mind when looking for an overseas teaching position.

 Overseas Teaching – Job Search Checklist